-The Board will use the following measurable flood damage reduction outcomes to guide the development of a Local Actions Program and the Board's evaluation of what can feasibly be achieved within a timeframe of up to a 30 years2.
+The Board will use the following measurable flood damage reduction outcomes to guide the development of a Local Actions Program and the Board's evaluation of what can feasibly be achieved within a timeframe of up to a 30 years.2

-1 Local flood damage reduction projects implemented through the Chehalis River Basin Flood Authority are not subject to this recommendation and are expected to continue planning for and addressing different kinds of current and future flood damage risks.
+1 With the assistance of the Technical Advisory Group, the predicted 2080 flood conditions will be described in relation to the existing 100-year floodplains and historic floods of record for different parts of the basin.
+Local flood damage reduction projects implemented through the Chehalis River Basin Flood Authority are not subject to this recommendation and are expected to continue planning for and addressing different kinds of current and future flood damage risks.

-2 Through information provided by technical staff over the next several months, the Board will consider the magnitude of any measurable flood damage reduction outcomes based on an understanding of the level of effort needed to achieve results.
+2 Through information considered by technical and implementation advisory groups over the next several months, the Board will consider the magnitude of any measurable flood damage reduction outcomes based on an understanding of the level of effort and estimated costs needed to achieve results.